mehrdadsafari/ZadakNotification/README.md

 ![Screenshots](https://raw.githubusercontent.com/halysongoncalves/pugnotification/master/art/screenshot.png)

-You're probably tired of writing code to display notifications in your applications, the library abstracts all the notifications construction process for you in a single line of code.
-Magic?
-Lie?
-I summarize in: productivity.
+You're probably tired of writing code to display notifications in your applications, the library abstracts all the notifications construction process for you in a single line of code. this library support Android Wear.
-To further improve productivity, pugnotification from release 1.2.0 now has support Android Wear.

 ```java
 PugNotification.with(context)